immerfroehlich/audio-juicer/README.md

 - Mp3 Creation
     - [x] Bug: The album title is currently not ID3 tagged.
 Instead track name is used.
 - [ ] Bug: ConfigurationServiceTest overwrites the users config file.
 Why?
 I stubbed the file opening with Mockito.
-- [ ] Use the drive selection for ripping and musicbrainz retrieval currently it is not used.
+- [ ] Use the drive selection for ripping and musicbrainz retrieval.
+Currently it is not used.
 - [ ] Bug: Progress bar doesn't disappear after work is finished.
 No finish dialog.
 [Reproduction try to load a CD from musicbrainz, that is not listed there]
 - [x] Add support for Multi-CD releases.
 Ask the user to select the right CD.
 	- [ ] Automate the selection of the right CD in multi CD releases (if possible).